LUMA

 Selection System

-Tag expressions, capability tokens, spatial attributes, and circle fitting algorithm
+Tag expressions, spatial attributes, and circle fitting algorithm

 The selection system translates abstract fixture queries into concrete fixture lists with spatial metadata.
 It is the key mechanism that enables venue-portable patterns.